 - Megan Rose @MegRFreelance offers fabulous advice in an enviably easy-breezy style.
 She’s never far away on Twitter, sharing great stuff from other writers to watch.

 - Check out the sweary and straight-talking Emma Cownley @EJCownley for snappy blog posts and videos that are packed with wisdom.

-- Author and newbie freelance content writer, Matt Drzymala @indeliblethink1 shares the highs and lows of starting out.
+- Author and freelance content writer, Matt Drzymala @indeliblethink1 shares the highs and lows of writing for a living.
 Read his blog if you’re thinking of making the leap.

 Talk to copywriters in real life

 Nothing beats talking to real people face to face.
 For introverts who like to terrify themselves now and again, search Twitter for #copywritersunite nights.
 Vikki Ross started the hashtag to connect copywriters, and now there are meet-ups all over the country.
 I find copywriters a genuinely lovely, supportive and friendly bunch, and they truly shine when offered a night in the pub.

 To pick up hints and tips, ways of working faster and smarter, and generally catch up on what’s got people’s attention today, join a Twitter chat.
 They’re usually hosted by an expert, and you feed back on a series of questions.
 I like #ContentWritingChat, #ContentClubUK and #SEMRushChat.
 Search for the hashtags and find when the next one is on.